 No. Name/Address of Submitter Summary of Submission Officer Comment REPORT ITEM PD054 REFERS these issues of course can occur in any location or demographic.
 However, while described as a 'discrete cell' this property presents a "unique situation" for the Albany area, in that it has the combination of consistently available and good quality water in association with generally good quality soils.
 This is a rare / shrinking resource in the Albany area.
 Properties with this combination represent land with a "high flexibility for a diverse range of intensive agricultural options."
-Under the current DAFWA methodology supporting the identification of High Quality Agricultural Land, Lots 124 and 125 would most likely be classed as High Quality Agricultural Land (http://archive.agric.wa.gov.au/PC 95674.html) The comments provided by DAFWA are based on our position statement for agricultural land use planning, through which we are guided by the State Planning Policy 2.5 (2012) and the associated Rural Planning Guidelines (2013).
+Under the current DAFWA methodology supporting the identification of High Quality Agricultural Land, Lots 124 and 125 would most likely be classed as High Quality Agricultural Land (http://archive.agric.wa.gov.au/PC_95674.html) The comments provided by DAFWA are based on our position statement for agricultural land use planning, through which we are guided by the State Planning Policy 2.5 (2012) and the associated Rural Planning Guidelines (2013).
 DAFWA does not support the proposed rezoning and subdivision application.
 3 Department of Health PO Box 8172 PERTH BUSINESS CENTRE WA 6849 The proponents are advised that approval is required for any on-site waste water treatment process.
-In particular the amendment should reflect this regulatory requirement and reference DOH publications as appropriate. determine land capability for effluent disposal would be 4 Department of Water - South Coast Region PO Box 525 ALBANY WA 6331 The subject site is located in the Torbay Catchment, with the water draining from this property entering Lake Powell and Torbay Inlet.
+In particular the amendment should reflect this regulatory requirement and reference DOH publications as appropriate.
+Should the LSAR be supported, late winter site testing to determine land capability for effluent disposal would be required to accompany any formal scheme amendment proposal.
+The proposal should also reference any DoH publications as may be appropriate.
+4 Department of Water - South Coast Region PO Box 525 ALBANY WA 6331 The subject site is located in the Torbay Catchment, with the water draining from this property entering Lake Powell and Torbay Inlet.
 The DoW has invested considerable resources into this catchment to restore water quality over many years through the implementation of the Watershed Torbay Catchment Restoration Plan.
-The DoW would not wish to see a negative impact on water quality as an be addressed in any formal scheme amendment proposal.
+The DoW would not wish to see a negative impact on water quality as an Should the LSAR be supported, the DoW's concerns should be addressed in any formal scheme amendment proposal.
 Staff would support the DoW's position that waterlogged areas should be identified as development exclusion zones, restrictions placed on the keeping of stock on some lots, and the fencing and revegetation of waterways.
-Where possible,
+Where possible, this should extend to the minor waterways on Lot 124.
+It is